nidhish2004/CPROGRAMS/README.md

 c) Search for a key element in a AVL tree.
 21. Write a C program to Graph traversal using Breadth First Search
 22. Write a C program to Graph traversal using Depth First Search
+23. Implementation of Shortest Path Algorithms using Dijkstra’s Algorithm
+24. Implementation of Minimum Spanning Tree using Prim’s Algorithm
+25. Implementation of Minimum Spanning Tree using Kruskal Algorithm